-1. Assemble eyebolts and chain according to the illustration and tighten all eyebolts securely.
+2. Assemble eyebolts and chain according to the illustration and tighten all eyebolts securely.

-supports and is hanging level.
-(Check crosswise and lengthwise.)

-3. See Fig. 5 for typical indoor installation.
-In any installation, consideration must be given to making sure the heater is located away from the people entering or exiting the greenhouse so they cannot accidentally knock the heater or tamper with the heater and its gas supply line.
+- 3. Ensure the heater is securely fastened to overhead supports and is hanging level.
+(Check crosswise and lengthwise.) - 4.
+See Fig. 4 for typical indoor installation.
+In any installation, consideration must be given to making sure the heater is located away from the people entering or exiting the greenhouse so they cannot accidentally knock the heater or tamper with the heater and its gas supply line in any way.
 Additionally, the heater must be located so that it does not block the normal entryway or exit of the building.
 Observe and obey minimum clearance distances to combustible materials as stated in the specification section of this owner's manual and on the heater's dataplate.